Other Types of Undergraduate Admission

 To participate in the TWU Dual Credit program, students must:

-In order to apply, a student must submit:
+To apply, a student must submit:

-• The ApplyTexas application;
+• The university application;

-• The nonrefundable application fee;
+• The nonrefundable application processing fee;

 • Official documents demonstrating college readiness standards as defined by the Texas Success Initiative (TSI) via waiver, exemption, or completion;